-Myth #2: Sleep is Natural & Can’t Be Taught
+Myth #2: Sleep is natural & can’t be taught

 Babies labeled as “bad sleepers” have just learned to depend on outside assistance to get back to sleep when they wake.
-Once your little one has figured out how to get to sleep without assistance from outside sources, they start stringing together sleep cycles effortlessly which is the secret to “sleeping through the night” as most parents understand it.
+Once your child is able to be in charge of their own sleep and can put themselves to sleep independently, they start stringing together sleep cycles effortlessly which is the secret to “sleeping through the night”.

-Myth #4: Sleep Training is Stressful for Baby and Can Affect the Parent-Child Attachment
+Myth #4: Sleep training is stressful for baby and can affect the parent-child attachment

 But this isn’t just my opinion.
 The American Academy of Pediatrics (AAP) published a study in 2016 showing that behavioral intervention (aka “sleep training”) “provide(s) significant sleep benefits…yet convey(s) no adverse stress responses or long-term effects on parent-child attachment or child emotions and behavior.”
 Not a whole lot of grey area there!

 In fact, I think if you asked any of the well-rested parents I’ve worked with, they would tell you that their relationship with their child is that much better because they are no longer sleep deprived.
 When everyone is sleeping well, we have more patience, can be more present in our relationships, and have a happier disposition compared to when we are exhausted.